darkobits/nr/README.md

   returned by `task`.
 * A reference to another script by name using a `string` in the format `script:name` or by value using the value returned by `script`.

+However, if a script contains only a single instruction, it does not need to be wrapped in an array.

 #### Parallelization